 Is open-air burning permitted in the rural area?

 Controlled Burn Permits are issued only to owners of properties in the Rural Area or their authorized agents.
-They are available from the Fire Department Administration Office at the Canton Municipal Office for a one-time fee of $15, renewable each year without cost.
+They are available from the Fire Department Administration Office at Fire Station 1, 245 Ontario Street.
 Each permit expires on Dec.
 31 of that calendar year.
 There is no burning allowed without a burn permit.
-For more information on burns and burn permits, please visit our Council Portal to review the by-law
+For more information on burns and burn permits, please visit our Council Portal to review the by-law.

-The Municipality of Port Hope has two Bylaw Enforcement Officers who also serve as Municipal Inspectors.
+The Municipality of Port Hope has two designated Municipal Law Enforcement Officers who also serve as Municipal Inspectors.
 They can be reached at the Development Team Office, 5 Mill Street South, 905.885.2431.